jeremymcrae/bgen/README.md

 This package uses cython to wrap c++ code for parsing bgen files.
 It's fairly quick, it can parse genotypes from 500,000 individuals at ~300 variants per second within a single python process (~450 million probabilities per second with a 3GHz CPU).
-Using zstd compressed genotypes would be even faster, maybe 1.5X faster?
+Decompressing the genotype probabilities is the slow step, zlib decompression takes 80% of the total time, using zstd compressed genotypes would be much faster, maybe 2-3X faster?

 This has been optimized for UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed 8-bit genotype probabilities, but the other bgen versions and